barryclark/jekyll-now/_posts/draw_rectangles_d3.md

+---
+layout: post
-# Baby Steps 1: Making bounding boxes with `d3.js`
+title: Baby Steps 1: Making bounding boxes with `d3.js`
+---

 This post kicks off a series in which I will be creating a UI for ...